oraclize/docs/source/includes/_eos.md

 EOSIO_DISPATCH(eosusdprice, (execquery)(callback))
 ```

 Authenticity proofs are at the core of Oraclize's oracle model.
 EOS contracts can request authenticity proofs together with their data by specifying the proof they want in the last argument of the `oraclize_query` function.
-The authenticity proof can be either deliver directly to the EOS contract or it can be saved, upload and stored on <a href="http://ipfs.io/" target="_blank">IPFS</a>.
+The authenticity proof can be either delivered directly to the EOS contract or it can be uploaded and stored on <a href="http://ipfs.io/" target="_blank">IPFS</a>.

-When an EOS contract requests for an authenticity proof, it will receive the proof back when the `callback` action is called, in the form of the `std::vector<unsigned char> proof` argument.
+When an EOS contract requests an authenticity proof, it will receive the proof back when the `callback` action is called, in the form of the `std::vector<unsigned char> proof` argument.

 The `proof` argument of `oraclize_query` is designed to be used as follows: `oraclize_query(..., (proofType_ | proofStorage_))`